sqall01/chasr-server/README.md

 # Supporting ChasR
 <a name="supporting_chasr"/>

 If you like this project you can help to support it by contributing to it.
-You can contribute by writing tutorials, creating and documenting exciting new ideas to use ChasR (for example on [reddit](https://www.reddit.com/r/AlertR/)), writing code for it, and so on.
+You can contribute by writing tutorials, creating and documenting exciting new ideas to use ChasR (for example on [the AlertR subreddit](https://www.reddit.com/r/AlertR/)), writing code for it, and so on.

 If you do not know how to do any of it or do not have the time, you can support the project by [donating](https://alertr.de/donations.php) or support me on [Patreon](https://www.patreon.com/sqall).
 Since the service has a monthly upkeep, the donation helps to keep these services free for everyone.